Soulsister.Posted: August 6, 2017

 Around 1985, Ginny became the Grace’s babysitter, and in 1986 she joined them on a holiday to the UK, the year that Prince Andrew married Sarah Ferguson, and a three-year-old pigtailed Madey (me) shouted obscenities at the crowds gathering below our hotel room (under the instigation of my big brother).

-That Summer, we saw at least three of the Meeks trademarks: sparkle in the eye, exceptional manners and fast wit, matching every comment from the adults.
-At fourteen, she understood every joke (and Dad and Gene Grace were fond of deliberately trying to obscure crude jokes as part of the joke).
+That Summer, we felt the force of a few of the Meeks trademarks: sparkle in the eye, exceptional manners and lightning-fast wit.
+At fourteen, she understood and matched every joke (and Dad and Gene Grace were fond of deliberately trying to obscure crude jokes as part of the joke).
 She laughed with the adults, while being one of the kids.

 While ten-year-old Ben Butcher was typically being shouted at (normally deservedly), eight-year old Jessica was in awe of this girl who was almost a woman; a mass of big, brown eighties-hair, stone washed denim and sweat-shirts.
 It was “the warmth and the ease with which she engaged with anyone – any age, any demographic.” that would make Jess see Ginny as a role model for many stages in her life.